Spruce Knob: Visit West Virginia’s High Point

 Camping at Spruce Knob

 Spruce Knob Lake Campground is located down FS Road 112, about nine miles, and nestled in a stunning hardwood forest less than one mile from the lake.
 The campground is not huge and fills up fast.
 If you plan on camping, make sure to make reservations well in advance.
-The campground is black bear country, so plan accordingly to make sure your site is bear-safe.
+The campground is in black bear country, so plan accordingly to make sure your site is bear-safe.
 When we stayed there, we were very impressed with the campground.
 The site was beautiful.
 Enjoy your trip!